-The ILO is a UN agency that since 1919 brings together governments, employers and workers of 187 member states.
+The ILO Skills Challenge is a UN agency that since 1919 brings together governments, employers and workers of 187 member states.
 The aim of the organization is to set labour standards, develop policies and devise programs promoting decent work for all women and men.

 Proposals can include ideas on enhancing the effectiveness of vocational education, innovative work-based learning initiatives, and empowering enterprises to better utilise the skills of their workers.